tjbohari/Deep-Learning-using-Python/Object Detection and Classification/Sedan/readme.md

 This folder contains images of Sedan cars for the object classification.
-The images are scrapped from bing images using https://github.com/ostrolucky/Bulk-Bing-Image-downloader.
+The images are scrapped from bing images using [Bulk Bing Image Downloade] (https://github.com/ostrolucky/Bulk-Bing-Image-downloader).